Attorneys for Wernicke-Korsakoff Encephalopathy Syndrome

 Are There Any Other Causes of Wernicke’s Disease and Wernicke-Korsakoff Syndrome?

-There is only one cause of this condition—vitamin B1 (thiamine) deficiency.
+The only cause of this condition is vitamin B1 (thiamine) deficiency.
 The human body cannot produce B1.
-However, we require B1 for many essential functions and processes such as glucose breakdown, the breakdown of carbohydrates to produce energy, gluteric acid production, metabolize lipids, produce myelin and taurine production.
+However, we require B1 for many essential functions and processes such as glucose breakdown, the breakdown of carbohydrates to produce energy, glutaric acid production, metabolize lipids, produce myelin, and taurine production.

-Can Wernicke’s Encephalopathy and Wernicke’s-Korsokoff Syndrome Be Prevented?
+Can Wernicke’s Encephalopathy and Wernicke’s-Korsakoff Syndrome Be Prevented?

 Yes.
 If the vitamin deficiency is caught early, the condition can be easily treated by supplementing vitamin B1 by both injection and change of diet/nourishment intake.
 Once the person develops Wernicke-Korsakoff Syndrome, the condition is irreversible.

 Thiamine is also known as vitamin B1 and thiamin.
-It is found in many foods, can be acquired in pill form as a dietary supplement and can be given by a physician in the form of a B1 injection.
-The human body requires thiamine for many essential functions and processes such as glucose breakdown, the breakdown of carbohydrates to produce energy, gluteric acid production, metabolize lipids, produce myelin and taurine production.
+It is found in many foods, can be acquired in pill form as a dietary supplement, and can be given by a physician in the form of a B1 injection.
+The human body requires thiamine for many essential functions and processes such as glucose breakdown, the breakdown of carbohydrates to produce energy, glutaric acid production, metabolize lipids, produce myelin, and taurine production.

 When someone suffers from Vitamin B1 deficiency, there are several symptoms that may develop.
 Some of these include: